 Throughout the term, students will participate in freewriting activities.
-After the submission of each major writing assignment, freewriting prompts will request students to reflect on their performance; the reflection essay is a compilation of those freewriting
+Following the submission of each major writing assignment, freewriting prompts will urge students to reflect on their performance; the reflection essay is a compilation of those freewriting prompts and will require students to return to their freewriting entries in order to produce a final narrative.

-Addresses Course Outcomes 1, 2, 6, 7, 8; English PLO 1, 2
+Addresses Course Outcomes 1, 2, 6, 7, 8; English Department Program Learning Outcomes 1, 2